 Prepayments consist of advance payments for insurance, taxes and utilities.
-In 2018, prepayments also include advance payments for rental.
 In 2019, advance payments for rental are included as part of ROU assets (Notes 2 and 28).

 CWT will be applied against income tax payable in future periods.

 Others consist mainly of excess payments of income taxes.